chanedwin/pydistinct/README.md

 In most real world problems, the population size N will not be known - all that is available is the sample sequence.
 Most of estimators would be improved if the population size N is given to it, but if it isn't the estimators would just assume a very large N and attempt to estimate D anyway.
 However, in cases where the population size is known, the estimators that rely on population size will take a value (n_pop = N) or a function (pop_estimator that takes in a function of sample size and returns population size i.e lambda x : x * 10) and use that at prediction time.

-#### Please send all bugs reports/issues/queries to chanedwin91@gmail.com for fastest response!

 ## Additional planned work